 \section{Acknowledgments:}

-This work was partially supported by Department of Energy through the Quantum Systems Accelerator program, by NSF grant number DMS-2208416 (D.F.) and by NSF grant DMS-1952939 (Y.B.).
-The authors also acknowledge the support from the NSF QLCI program and the Challenge Institute for Quantum Computation funded by NSF through grant number OMA-2016245.
+This work was partially supported by NSF grant number DMS-2208416 (D.F.), by NSF grant DMS-1952939 (Y.B.).
+D.F. also acknowledges the support of Ralph E. Powe Junior Faculty Enhancement Award, the support from the NSF QLCI program and the Challenge Institute for Quantum Computation funded by NSF through grant number OMA-2016245, and the hospitality of the Kavli Institute for Theoretical Physics funded by NSF under Grant No. NSF PHY-1748958.
 The authors thank Lin Lin and Maciej Zworski for discussions.